 - High-calorie days (training days) you can eat extra carbs for energy

 - Low calorie (non-training days) you stay in a calorie deficit with the majority of calories coming from protein

 Should I Train Abs While Bulking?

 When you’re on calorie surplus you can focus on adding extra resistance to your abs exercises.
-So when you get to cutting phase they will nicely pop.
+So when you get to the cutting phase they will nicely pop.